helium/xorf-generator/README.md

 keys).
 It was initially created to manage denylists in Helium Hotspots.

-Given a list of public keys in a csv file, it constructs an 32 bit binary fuse filter,  signs and verions it, and produces a binary file that can be processed by Helium Hotspots.
+Given a list of public keys in a csv file, it constructs an 32 bit binary fuse filter, signs and versions it, and produces a binary file that can be processed by Helium Hotspots.

-The signing key that is used to verify the filter, has its public key included in miner firmware builds, while its private key is managed and protected by the build infrastructure producing the denylist filter.
+The signing key that is used to verify the filter has its public key included in miner firmware builds, while its private key is managed and protected by the build infrastructure producing the filter.

 ## Usage